Illustration | Laptop

 To view previously executed queries, access the main screen of the application.
 Below the DQL Query, you find the required History window.
 Double-clicking on the previously executed queries listed there will automatically add them to the DQL Query window, thus allowing to execute them again with ease (or copy-paste them in other sessions).

-Thanks for reading our very first dqMan blogpost and remember to watch this space for our next blog episode!
+Thanks for reading our very first dqMan blog post and remember to watch this space for our next blog episode!

 Illustration | Upcoming blogpost